awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 + The aggregate summary of test results\.
 + A breakdown of test results by libraries that were tested based on the device features \(for example, local resource access, shadow, MQTT, and so on\)\.

 The `GGQ_Result.xml` report is in [JUnit XML format](https://llg.cubic.org/docs/junit/)\.
-You can integrate it into continuous integration/deployment platforms like [Jenkins](https://jenkins.io/), [Bamboo](https://www.atlassian.com/software/bamboo), and so on\.
+You can integrate it into continuous integration and deployment platforms like [Jenkins](https://jenkins.io/), [Bamboo](https://www.atlassian.com/software/bamboo), and so on\.
 The report contains the following elements:
 + Aggregate summary of test results\.
-+ Breakdown of test results by AWS IoT Greengrass functionality that was tested\.
++ Breakdown of test results by the AWS IoT Greengrass functionality that was tested\.

 #### Interpreting AWS IoT Device Tester Results<a name="interpreting-results-gg"></a>